Gia Coppola

-Gian-Carla Coppola (born January 1, 1987) is an American film director and screenwriter.
-She is a granddaughter of Francis Ford Coppola, the daughter of Jacqui de la Fontaine and Gian-Carlo Coppola, and the niece of Roman Coppola and Sofia Coppola.
+Gian-Carla Coppola (born January 1, 1987), known professionally as Gia Coppola, is an American film director and screenwriter.
+A member of the Coppola family, she is the granddaughter of director Francis Ford Coppola.
+She made her feature film directorial debut with Palo Alto (2013), and has since directed Mainstream (2020) and The Last Showgirl (2024).

 Early life

-Coppola is the daughter of film producer Gian-Carlo Coppola and Jacqui de la Fontaine.
+Coppola is the only child of film producer Gian-Carlo Coppola and Jacqui de la Fontaine.
 Her father died in a speed boating incident while her mother was pregnant with her.

-The credits of the 1996 film Jack, directed by her grandfather Francis Ford Coppola, include the dedication "for gia 'When you see a shooting star...'" (with her name stylized in lower case).
+The credits of the 1996 film Jack, directed by her grandfather Francis Ford Coppola, include the dedication "for Gia 'When you see a shooting star...'" (with her name stylized in lower case).
 She was close in age to the characters in the film at the time.

 Peter Getty, son of Gordon Getty, became her stepfather when he married her mother in 2000.
 They separated in 2009.
 Coppola grew up in both Los Angeles and the Coppola family vineyard in Napa Valley.
 Coppola spent much of her childhood on the sets of her aunt Sofia Coppola's films.
 Coppola worked as a staff assistant in the costume department in Sofia Coppola's Somewhere, and as a creative consultant in Francis Ford Coppola's Twixt.

 Coppola dropped out of high school (Archer School for Girls) and subsequently earned her GED.
 After attending community college, Coppola studied photography at Bard College in New York.
-After attending Bard College, Coppola stated that she "felt a little burnt out on taking pictures after years of churning out so many for classes".
-This resulted in her turning to film as a medium of interest.
+After attending Bard College, Coppola stated that she "felt a little burned out on taking pictures after years of churning out so many for classes".
+This resulted in her turning to cinema as a medium of interest.

 Career

-Beginnings

 Coppola's film career began when she directed a short film for her friend's fashion label.
-Subsequently, Coppola was hired to make short films for Opening Ceremony which starred Kirsten Dunst and Jason Schwartzman (her father's cousin), Zac Posen (who said that "she’s going to be the next Coppola force to be reckoned with"), Diane Von Furstenberg, Rodarte, and Elle China.
+Subsequently, Coppola was hired to make short films for Opening Ceremony which starred Kirsten Dunst and Jason Schwartzman (her cousin), Zac Posen (who said that "she's going to be the next Coppola force to be reckoned with"), Diane von Fürstenberg, Rodarte, and Elle China.